-The Grant Program-focused on healing-creates an opportunity for Traditional Owners to strategically enhance capacity; to enlist and engender young people's ownership in building resilience and adaptation; to forge new, and further strengthen partnerships; to plan, share and demonstrate; and to lead joined-up programs of action.
-A focus on healing also creates opportunity for Traditional Owners to demonstrate the co-benefits of more holistic approaches to management of Reef Country which can be achieved through collaboration with other Reef managers and knowledge sharing across activities that build the resilience of the Great Barrier Reef and strengthen pathways of connection between Traditional Owners and Reef Country.
+The Grant Program-focussed on helping-creates an opportunity for Traditional Owners to strategically enhance capacity; to enlist and engender young people's ownership in building resilience and adaptation; to forge new, and further strengthen existing, partnerships; to plan, share and demonstrate Traditional Owner led activities; and to lead joined-up programs of action.
+A focus on helping also creates opportunity for Traditional Owners to demonstrate the co-benefits of holistic approaches to management of Reef Country and Catchments.
+Co-benefits can be achieved through collaboration with other Reef and Catchment managers and knowledge sharing across activities that build the resilience of the Reef and strengthen pathways of connection between Traditional Owners and Reef Country and Catchment.